MalikaIhle/ProvisioningDataCombination/README.md

 clean code for simulation

+#### create all Data to be published stored in DataDryad folder

+## Alternation_Analyses

+call selected data for this project from the folder 'DataDryad'

+clean code for data analyses (only alternation, synchrony, fitness, divorce)

+# Side .R codes Folder

-## Alternation & Synchrony > OLD code put in R side code
+## Alternation & Synchrony > OLD code which got split into selection and simulation vs analyses

 source compilation_provisioning to get the data